chromosems/Attacking-active-Directory-with-LLMNR-poisoning-and-SMB-relay/README.md

 - nmapping used too identify smbhost

 ### Tools Used
-- metaspoilt to execute exppoilts to shell access .
+- Metasploit to execute vulnerabilities to shell access .
 - Responder to exploit weakness.
 - Hashcat used for cracking passwords.

-## Step 1 LLMNR Poisoning
+## Step1 LLMNR Poisoning
 - I eth0 specifies the network interface to use for listening and capturing network traffic.
 In this case, "eth0" refers to the Ethernet interface.
 You may need to replace "eth0" with the appropriate network interface on your system.
 - W informs responder to perform LLMNR and NBT-TS poisoning, d enables HTTP mode
 - <img width="412" alt="image" src="https://github.com/chromosems/Attacking-active-Directory-with-LLMNR-poisoning-and-SMB-replay/assets/44053943/014c85a6-e677-4aeb-97fb-67ddf85729d1">